adalinger/enzyme-calculator/README.md

 # Pancreatic Enzyme Calculator

 This is a calculator for the dosage of pancreatic enzymes.
-The implementation uses React for the frontend and no backend.
+The implementation is based on React.
 The app is available via https://adalinger.github.io/enzyme-calculator/.

 ## Available Scripts